nextflow-io/nextflow/docs/module.md

     └── P2-template.sh
 ```

-Then, we have a second project A with a workflow that includes P1 and P2:
+Projects A contains a workflow that includes processes P1 and P2:

 ```
-Pipeline A
+Project A
 └── main.nf
 ```

-Finally, we have a third project B with a workflow that also includes P1 and P2:
+Pipeline B contains a workflow that also includes process P1 and P2:

 ```
-Pipeline B
+Project B
 └── main.nf
 ```

-With the possibility to keep the template files inside the project L, A and B can use the modules defined in L without any changes.
-A future project C would do the same, just cloning L (if not available on the system) and including its module.
+As the template files are stored with the modules inside the Project L, Projects A and B can include them without any changing any code.
+Future projects would also be able to include these modules by cloning Project L and including its module (if they were not available on the system).

-Beside promoting the sharing of modules across pipelines, there are several advantages to keeping the module template under the script path:
+Keeping the module template within the script path has several advantages beyond facilitating module sharing across pipelines:

 1. Modules are self-contained
 2. Modules can be tested independently from the pipeline(s) that import them
 3. Modules can be made into libraries

-Having multiple template locations enables a structured project organization.
-If a project has several modules, and they all use templates, the project could group module scripts and their templates as needed.
+Organizing templates locations allows for a well-structured project.
+In projects with multiple modules that rely on templates, you can organize module scripts and their corresponding templates into logical groups.
 For example:

 ```
 baseDir